MicrosoftDocs/visualstudio-docs/docs/profiling/isolate-performance-issue.md

 ## Check performance counters

-While running the app, view the counters in the .NET Counters tool.
+While running the app, we observe the counters in the .NET Counters tool.
 For initial investigations, a few key metrics to keep an eye on include:

 - `CPU Usage`.
 Watch this counter to see whether a performance issue occurs with high or low CPU usage.
 This can be a clue to specific types of performance issues.
 For example:
-  - With high CPU usage, use the CPU Usage tool to identify areas where you may be able to optimize code.
+  - With high CPU usage, use the CPU Usage tool to identify areas where we may be able to optimize code.
 For a tutorial on this, see [Case study: Beginner's guide to optimizing code](../profiling/optimize-code-using-profiling-tools.md).
   - With low CPU usage, use the Instrumentation tool to identify call counts and average function time based on wall clock time.
-This may help you to identify issues such as contention or thread pool starvation.
+This may help identify issues such as contention or thread pool starvation.
 - `Allocation Rate`.
 For a web app serving requests, the rate should be fairly steady.
 - `GC Heap Size`.
 Watch this counter to see if memory usage is growing continually and potentially leaking.
-If it seems high, you can use one of the memory usage tools.
+If it seems high, use one of the memory usage tools.
 - `Threadpool Thread Count`.
 For a web app serving requests, watch this counter to see if the thread count is holding steady or rising at a steady rate.

 Here's an example showing how the `CPU Usage` is low, while the `ThreadPool Thread Count` is relatively high.